Blaxploitation: Cultural references

 In the movie Leprechaun in the Hood, a character played by Ice-T pulls a baseball bat from his Afro.
 This scene alludes to a similar scene in Foxy Brown, in which Pam Grier hides a small semi-automatic pistol in her Afro.

-Adult Swim's Aqua Teen Hunger Force series has a recurring character called "Boxy Brown" - a play on Foxy Brown.
+Adult Swim's Aqua Teen Hunger Force series has a recurring character called "Boxy Brown" – a play on Foxy Brown.
 An imaginary friend of Meatwad, Boxy Brown is a cardboard box with a crudely drawn face with a French cut that dons an afro.
 Whenever Boxy speaks, '70s funk music, typical of blaxploitation films, plays in the background.
 The cardboard box also has a confrontational attitude and dialect similar to many heroes of this film genre.

 Some of the TVs found in the action video game Max Payne 2: The Fall of Max Payne feature a Blaxploitation-themed parody of the original Max Payne game called Dick Justice, after its main character.
 Dick behaves much like the original Max Payne (down to the "constipated" grimace and metaphorical speech) but wears an afro and mustache and speaks in Ebonics.

 Duck King, a fictional character created for the video game series Fatal Fury, is a prime example of foreign black stereotypes.

 The sub-cult movie short Gayniggers from Outer Space is a blaxploitation-like science fiction oddity directed by Danish filmmaker, DJ, and singer Morten Lindberg.

 Jefferson Twilight, a character in The Venture Bros., is a parody of the comic-book character Blade (a black, half human, half-vampire vampire hunter), as well as a blaxploitation reference.
 He has an afro, sideburns, and a mustache.
 He carries swords, dresses in stylish 1970s clothing, and says that he hunts "Blaculas".
-He looks and sounds like Samuel L. Jackson.

-A scene from the Season 9 episode of The Simpsons, Simpson Tide", shows Homer Simpson watching "Exploitation Theatre."
-A voice-over announces the fake movie titles such as "The Blunch Black of Blotre Blame."
+A scene from the Season 9 episode of The Simpsons, "Simpson Tide", shows Homer Simpson watching Exploitation Theatre.
+A voice-over announces fake movie titles such as The Blunch Black of Blotre Blame.

 Martha Southgate's 2005 novel Third Girl from the Left is set in Hollywood during the era of blaxploitation films and references many blaxploitation films and stars such as Pam Grier and Coffy.